-Like awards issued in commercial arbitration, ISDS awards benefit from international conventions which govern the recognition and enforcement of awards in various jurisdictions around the world.
+Like awards issued in commercial arbitration, ISDS awards benefit from international conventions that govern the recognition and enforcement of awards in various jurisdictions around the world.
 The two most important conventions include:

-- the 1965 Convention on the Settlement of Disputes between States and Nationals of Other States (the ICSID Convention) (governing the enforcement of ICSID awards); and - the New York Convention (governing the enforcement of non-ICSID awards).
+- the ICSID Convention (governing the enforcement of ICSID awards); and - the New York Convention (governing the enforcement of non-ICSID awards).